Transience of continuous-time conservative random walks: Introduction

 We can also define the embedded process $W_n=Z(\tau_n)$ so that $W(0)=0$ and for $n\ge 1$

 The process $Z(t)$ can be viewed as a continuous equivalent of the conservative random walk introduced in~\cite{EV}. \\[5mm]

-{\bf Model B (von Mises–Fisher model).} This model is defined similarly to the previous one, except that now ${\bf f}_k$s have a uniform distribution on a $d-$dimensional unit sphere $\mathcal{S}^{d-1}$, often called {\it von Mises–Fisher distribution}, instead of just on $2d$ unit vectors of $\R^d$.
+{\bf Model B (von Mises–Fisher model).} This model is defined similarly to the previous one, except that now random vectors ${\bf f}_k$, $k=1,2,\dots$, have a uniform distribution on a $d-$dimensional unit sphere $\mathcal{S}^{d-1}$, often called {\it von Mises–Fisher distribution}, instead of just on $2d$ unit vectors of $\R^d$.

-This model is essentially the same as the ``random flights'' model studied in~\cite{OG}, however, their results are only for a homogeneous Poisson process, and the question of recurrence was neither studied nor was, in fact, relevant there.
+Please note that this model is similar to the ``random flights'' model studied e.g.\ in~\cite{OG}, however, their results are only for a time-homogeneous Poisson process, unlike our case.
 5mm

-Our results will be somewhat different for the two models, however, since they share a lot of common features, certain statements will hold for both of them.
+The results that we obtain in the current paper are somewhat different for the two models, however, since they share a lot of common features, certain statements will hold for both of them.
 The main goal is establishing transience vs. recurrence of the walks, defined as follows. \begin{defn} Let $\rho\ge 0$.
 We say that the walk $Z(t)$ is $\rho-$recurrent, if there is an infinite sequence of times $t_1<t_2<\dots$ converging to infinity, such that $Z(t_i)\in [-\rho,\rho]^d$ for all $i=1,2,\dots$.

 We say that the walk $Z(t)$ is transient, if it is not $\rho-$recurrent for any $\rho>0$, i.e.\ equivalently $\lim_{t\to\infty} \Vert Z(t)\Vert=\infty$.